nicki-krizek/resolver-dns-tls-deploy/README.md

 (such as total number of queries answered) are collected.
 You can check out [kresd.conf](./roles/knot-resolver/templates/kresd.conf) yourself.

-The following configuration snipper can be used to configure your local Knot Resolver to forwarding queries using TLS to dns.dns-tls.com:
+The following configuration snippet can be used to configure your local [Knot Resolver](https://www.knot-resolver.cz) to forward queries over TLS to dns.dns-tls.com:

 ```
 policy.add(policy.all(policy.TLS_FORWARD{{